Jian-wei-peng/Jian-wei-peng.github.io/_pages/about.md

 # 🧍‍♂️ About Me

-I am currently a Research Assistant at the Quanzhou Institute of Equipment Manufacturing, Haixi Institutes, Chinese Academy of Sciences, working with [Prof. Houde Dai](https://people.ucas.edu.cn/~dhd?language=en).
-I am about to pursue a Ph.D. in Control Science and Engineering at the Department of Electronics and Electrical Engineering, Southern University of Science and Technology (SUSTech), under the supervision of [Prof. Jiankun Wang](https://www.sustech.edu.cn/en/faculties/jiankunwang.html) and [Prof. Hong Zhang](https://rcvlab.eee.sustech.edu.cn/authors/hong_zhang/).
+I am currently a Research and Teaching Assistant at the Key Laboratory of Robotic Perception and Intelligence, Southern University of Science and Technology (SUSTech), working with [Prof. Jiankun Wang](https://www.sustech.edu.cn/en/faculties/jiankunwang.html).
+I will embark on my Ph.D. studies at SUSTech this fall, co-advised by [Professor Jiankun Wang](https://www.sustech.edu.cn/en/faculties/jiankunwang.html) and [Chair Professor Hong Zhang](https://rcvlab.eee.sustech.edu.cn/authors/hong_zhang/).

-Previously, I obtained my Bachelor's degree in Automation from Huaqiao University, Xiamen, China, in 2020, where I was recognized as an outstanding graduate.
-In the same year, I was directly admitted to the graduate program at the University of Chinese Academy of Sciences, with the Fujian Institute of Research on the Structure of Matter, Chinese Academy of Sciences as my academic training unit.
-In 2023, I earned my Master's degree in Control Engineering from the University of Chinese Academy of Sciences.
+Previously, I served as a Research Assistant at the Quanzhou Institute of Equipment Manufacturing, Haixi Institutes, Chinese Academy of Sciences (CAS), working with [Professor Houde Dai](https://people.ucas.edu.cn/~dhd?language=en).
+I obtained my B.Eng in Automation from Huaqiao University in 2020.
+In the same year, I was admitted through the exemption program to the University of Chinese Academy of Sciences (UCAS), with my graduate training conducted at the Fujian Institute of Research on the Structure of Matter, CAS.
+I received my M.Eng in Control Engineering in 2023.

 My research focuses on robotics, specifically in the areas of planning, control, and social awareness for human-following robots.
 I am currently dedicated to developing user-aware control strategies that enable robots to follow or accompany users while respecting their social space.
 My ultimate goal is to create a socially-aware Robot Person Following system that adheres to social norms and demonstrates reliable intelligence in assisting humans.

 # 🔥 News
+- *2025.01*: &nbsp; 🚀 Exciting Update! 🚀 This Fall I begin my PhD in Robotics at SUSTech, co-advised by two amazing mentors: [Professor Jiankun Wang](https://www.sustech.edu.cn/en/faculties/jiankunwang.html) and [Chair Professor Hong Zhang](https://rcvlab.eee.sustech.edu.cn/authors/hong_zhang/). 🤖
 - *2024.05*: &nbsp; Presenting our work at ICRA 2024 in Yokohama, Japan.
 My first oral presentation in my academic career !
 - *2024.02*: &nbsp; One paper is accepted by ICRA 2024.
 - *2023.08*: &nbsp; My second-authored paper received the Best Conference Paper Finalist at 2023 International Conference on Cognitive Systems and Signal Processing (ICCSIP 2023).